Due to Joseph T Cruise, MD's busy surgery schedule,

 For the best results after your chemical peel, please attend all facial rejuvenation follow-up appointments.
 He and his staff are available to answer your questions, address your concerns, and provide you with the information you need during your recovery process.

 After the chemical peel you will experience some redness, dryness, and peeling on your face that can look unpleasant.
 However, you should not experience any significant discomfort.
 If you work from home you can likely return to work the next day, but if your position causes you to interact with others you may decide to remain home during your recovery period.
-Most patients new skin has emerged within 7 to 10 days after the procedure, and as an experienced Orange County plastic surgeon, Dr. Cruise usually recommends that patients delay returning to work until their new, healthy skin has emerged.
+Most patients new skin has emerged within 7 to 10 days after the procedure, and as an experienced Orange County plastic surgeon, Joseph T Cruise, MD usually recommends that patients delay returning to work until their new, healthy skin has emerged.
 During your consultation at his Newport Beach office, ask to see his before and after chemical peel pictures to see patients in different stages of the recovery process, and depictions of realistic results after healing has completed.

 When some people pursue a chemical peel as part of their facial rejuvenation routine, they may wonder whether or not the procedure is affordable, or if it is worth the cost.
 Dr. Joseph T. Cruise, Newport Beach board certified plastic surgeon, has seen the benefits of chemical peel with hundreds of patients.
 He and all the staff at Cruise Plastic Surgery believe that cosmetic procedures such as chemical peel have positive results that are much more than skin-deep.
 Patients over the years have told us that not only has their chemical peel changed their look, but it has altered their outlook as well.